rgascons/MatriculaFIB/README.md

 ----
 ##Usage
- + You can download the extension from here and add it to Chrome as an external source or,
+ + You can download the extension from here and add it to Chrome as an external source
- + you can just install it from this link: *no link currently :(*
+ + Additionally, you can just install it from this link: *no link currently :(*

 ##Special thanks
  + [Toastr](https://github.com/CodeSeven/toastr)